 Magnum OpusA Hesperian hero who came to Silmaria to participate in the Rites of Rulership.
 He has a reputation for heroism, but unfortunately not one for his massive ego.
 He is the second sacrifice made to destroy the Dragon Pillars that bind the Dragon of Doom.

-GortA frankenstein-esque creation of Dr. Pretorius and Dr. Mobius, the scientists of the Silmaria Academy of Science, he was created purposely to enter the Rites of Rulership.
-So that his masters could use him to win, proving the superiority of science over magic (And ruling the island with Gort as their puppet).
+GortA frankenstein-esque creation of Dr. Pretorius and Dr. Mobius, the scientists of the Silmaria Academy of Science, he was created purposely to enter the Rites of Rulership so that his masters could use him to win, proving the superiority of science over magic (and ruling the island with Gort as their puppet).
 For most of the game, Gort appears as little more than a mindless, silent servant of his masters...
 But there's more to him.

-Hidden Depths: Despite by all appearances being a mindless puppet of his amoral masters, it is possible to find out during the ending that Gort is everything but...
-He's actually fully sentient, and even a noble, heroic individual, joining the final boss fight against the Dragon Of Doom of his own volition because it's the right thing to do, and in some circumstances He will offer himself as sacrifice to weaken the dragon.
+- Hidden Depths: Despite by all appearances being a mindless puppet of his amoral masters, it is possible to find out during the ending that Gort is everything but...
+He's actually fully sentient, and even a noble, heroic individual, joining the final boss fight against the Dragon Of Doom of his own volition because it's the right thing to do, and in some circumstances he will offer himself as sacrifice to weaken the dragon.

 MinosThe patron of Elsa who paid her entry into the rites of rulership.
-Minos is an adviser or the former king, and a Silmarian noble who owns his own fleet and army of mercenary which he wants to use to help Elsa win - she will have none of it.
+Minos is an adviser or the former king, and a Silmarian noble who owns his own fleet and army of mercenaries which he wants to use to help Elsa win - she will have none of it.
 In centuries past, his family used to rule Silmaria.
-He's the Big Bad, having sponsored the murder of King Justinian and that of a few others via Bruno, he's also the one behind the return of the Dragon.
+He's the Big Bad, having sponsored the murder of King Justinian and that of a few others via Bruno; he's also the one behind the return of the Dragon.

 - Big Bad: He's the one behind the assassination, the invasion, and the breaking dragon pillars, and intends to use the events plaguing the island to blackmail them into making him king.